pantofu/ETH-Creating-Tokens/README.md

   To fix this, you can change the compiler version through the solidity compiler.

-* Once the error is gone, you can start compiling the file under the Solidity Compiler.
+* Once the error is gone, you can start compiling the file under the Solidity Compiler. < br / >
   ![image](https://github.com/pantofu/ETH-Creating-Tokens/assets/104056079/f43e1b24-ea6a-4e5d-abd1-1d756d557582)

-* Try deploying it under the Deploy & Run Transactions.
+* Try deploying it under the Deploy & Run Transactions. < br / >
   ![image](https://github.com/pantofu/ETH-Creating-Tokens/assets/104056079/70f646be-93fe-4128-b786-262ca72a4079)

 * If it was successful, it should show up in the terminal, and the Deployed/Unpinned Contracts.